Spoonfest line-up

 Maryanne McGinn

 Maryanne is back this year, teaching how to axe out a spoon blank with emphasis on the profile, and learn where to position your crank before working on the spoon shape.
 You will use axe and knife and produce spoon blanks ready for carving your favourite spoon.
-She’ll also show how to introduce depth in your handles by creating layers of carving.
+She’ll also demo how to get a smooth finish on your spoon bowl.

 Martin Hazell